 Next, cut the spring meshes below the car seat using the bolt cutter.
 Cut the meshes only.
 Be careful not to rip or damage any other neighboring parts, or you will have to deal with brand new problems.

-You will be able to see the long and lengthy shaft that control the position of the chair.
+You will be able to see the lengthy shaft that controls the position of the chair.

 Now you’re done.
 However, this is only a temporary fix.
 You still need to bring your car to your trusted mechanic later for a comprehensive diagnosis for necessary repairs and replacement of any damaged parts of the power seat system.